jackokring/KRTPluginADemo/docs/index.md

 **RD** seems sample and hold could do with some quantization.

 ### B
+a cross bar router with functions on the grid.
+Seems changing some of the patch is good for progressive music.

+**RD** performance and to not include something other than addition as the cross function seems a bit of a waste.

 Extras **vTBC (NFA - No Fixed Arrival)**
 ---